adanay/ParetoTracer/README.md

 The behavior of **`pt.trace`** and **`pt.minimize`** can be configured by the following set of options that can be passed in a structure as the last parameter of both algorithms.
 The default set of options can be obtained by calling the function **`pt.defopts(n, nobj)`**.
 The parameters n and nobj are optional.

+Probably the most relevant option in this section is **`PCStepObj`**.
+This setting defines the desired distance between optimal points in objective space and is problem-dependent.
+It is set by default to 0.1 but it should be adjusted by the user depending on the problem scale.
+PT will then estimate the distance between points in decision space such that the correspoding objective values are separated by approximately **`PCStepObj`** in objective space.
+PT calculates distances using the Euclidean norm.

 -	**`HessApprox`**: Ignored if the Hessian or the Hessian multiply functions are provided.
     - **`'bfgs'`** (default): A Quasi-Newton BFGS update is used for each Hessian.
     - **`'off'`**: A steepest descent method is performed, i.e., the Hessians are assumed to be the identity matrix.